VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 ```
 failure_ratio[1h] > burn_rate * (1.0 - SLO)
 ```
 So the burn_rate is just a positive multiplier, larger than 1, applied to the overall acceptable error budget.
-We are essentially acting as though we have have a higher tolerable error rate within any particular small window over which we are alerting.
+We are essentially acting as though we have a higher tolerable error rate within any particular small window over which we are alerting.

 ### How does this solve our problems?